Tanish2212/Team-Blog/README.md

 1. **Query Input**: The process starts with a user query.
 2. **LLM Generates a Thought**: The LLM produces an initial reasoning step.
-3. **Retrieval Step**: The model retrieves relevant documents from an index based on the reasoning step.
+3. **Retrieval Step**: The LLM retrieves relevant documents from an index based on the reasoning step.
 4. **LLM Refines the Thought**: The retrieved information is processed, and the LLM generates further reasoning.
 5. **Interleaving Process**: This cycle of retrieval and reasoning continues iteratively, refining the knowledge step by step.
 6. **Final Answer**: After sufficient iterations, the LLM produces a final, well-informed answer.

 #### Why Interleaving is Useful

-- **Dynamic Refinement**: It allows the model to dynamically refine its reasoning based on retrieved information.
+- **Dynamic Refinement**: It allows the LLM to dynamically refine its reasoning based on retrieved information.
-- **Reduced Hallucination**: By grounding responses in real-time knowledge retrieval, interleaving reduces the likelihood of the model generating incorrect or hallucinated responses.
+- **Reduced Hallucination**: By grounding responses in real-time knowledge retrieval, interleaving reduces the likelihood of the LLM generating incorrect or hallucinated responses.
 - **Improved Performance**: Interleaving significantly improves performance in multi-step reasoning tasks, especially for complex queries.

 ### Benchmarking and Results